arielsalminen/detectMQ.js/README.md

 There's no good way right now to detect in JavaScript which media query is being used currently.
 This is my personal work-in-progress based on the post on Jeremy Keith's site http://adactio.com/journal/5429/ to make the detection a bit easier and make it also work when the browser window is resized.

-Current detection works at least on Safari, Chrome, Firefox, Opera and Opera Mobile.
+Current detection works at least on Safari, Chrome, Firefox, Opera and Opera Mobile, but you really shouldn't use this yet as this is right now just a proof of concept and more will follow later.

 ### Problems:

-Operan and Firefox seem to return PropertyValue with quotes and webkit without, so I'm currently stripping out all quotes from the string.
+Opera and Firefox seem to return PropertyValue with quotes and webkit without, so I'm currently stripping out all quotes from the string.
+Might cause some problems.